 Two datasets were available on commercial finfish fishery bycatch and discard rates: the NMFS Observer Program dataset (1989-2008) and the North Carolina Summer Flounder Gill-net Observer Program dataset (Program 466, 2001-2008).
 Sample size was limited in the NMFS Observer Program (Table 5.1.3.3.1) and the programs do not cover the same areas (the North Carolina program is inshore and limited to one state, the NMFS program is offshore and covers a wider range of states) or target species (the North Carolina program only monitors summer flounder gill nets, the NMFS program monitors several different fisheries).
-Because of these differences, the SASC felt the two programs were not directly comparable and chose not to use the North Carolina program dataset.
+Because of these differences, the SASC felt the two programs were not directly comparable and chose not to use the North Carolina program dataset to estimate discards, preferring the longer time-series of the NMFS program dataset.